arcamens/arcamens/site_app/static/site_app/help/index.md

 It would list all cards with that tag thus you can easily change card priority over other cards.

+**Note:** It is also important to notice that prioritization determines the order of card displaying.
+The cards with higher priority are displayed first.

 ### Card Search